Welcome to First Baptist Church – Dunkirk.

 In 2005, although we were without a pastor, everyone was invited to come to our 175th Anniversary.
 Many missionaries, former pastors and members came to help celebrate.

-As we anticipate our 190th anniversary (if the Lord tarries) in 2020, we look forward to continuing to faithfully preach the Good News of the Word of God, show love to our community, encourage and buildup the church family, and help prepare future generations to love and serve our Great God.
-To Him be all the glory!
+Unless Jesus returns first, we will celebrate our two hundredth anniversary in 2030.
+We look forward to continuing to faithfully preach the Good News of the Word of God, show love to our community, encourage and buildup the church family, and help prepare future generations to love and serve our Great God.
+To Him be all the glory, honor and praise!

 Welcome to First Baptist Church.